 Growing Garden Cress

 Seed plant garden cress by randomly scattering or placing them in rows.
-Garden cress requires organic rich soil and full sun in order to thrive.
-The seeds should be planted ¼ to ½-inch deep.
-Rows should be placed 3-4 inches apart.
+Garden cress requires organic-rich soil and full sun in order to thrive.
+The seeds should be planted ¼ to ½-inch (1 to 1.5 cm.) deep.
+Rows should be placed 3-4 inches (7.5 to 10 cm.) apart.

-Once the plants emerge, it is best to thin them 8-12 inches apart.
+Once the plants emerge, it is best to thin them 8-12 inches (20.5 to 30.5 cm.) apart.
 Re-sowing every two weeks will ensure a continual supply of these fresh greens.
-When the leaves reach 2 inches long, they can be harvested.
+When the leaves reach 2 inches (5 cm.) long, they can be harvested.

 If you are short on space, grow garden cress in containers or hanging baskets.